TWUOnline/LDRS627/_pages/unit-2.md

 &nbsp;

 &nbsp;

-## Unit 2 Summary
+<h2>Unit 2 Summary
 ```
-Remind students of a few key points and how they apply to a greater context.
-Perhaps also prepare them for what is in the next unit.
+In this unit you explored critical transformational learning, self directed learning and prior learning assessment within the larger context of power dynamics in the adult education learning environment.
+This prepares you for next week&#039;s topics of Experience, Emotions and Motivation where we explore ambiguity and brain-friendly teaching.&lt;/h2&gt;
 ```

-In this first unit, you have had the opportunity to learn about…

 ## Checking your Learning
 ```
-Use the Learning Outcomes from the beginning of the unit as a checklist of understanding before students move to the next unit.
+Use the Learning Outcomes from the beginning of the unit as a checklist of understanding before moving on to the next unit.
 ```

-Before you move on to the next unit, you may want to check to make sure that you are able to:

-### Learning Outcomes

-* differentiate between a comparative perspective of the family and a global perspective;
-* discuss the benefits as well as the limitations of a comparative approach to the study of the family;
-* describe the main characteristics of the contemporary Western family in terms of structure and relations;
-* differentiate between the concepts of ‘family’ and ‘kinship;’
-* differentiate between traditional kinship structure in non-industrial societies with those of Western, mainstream society;
-* compare the roles and relations of Western contemporary families with those of families in non-industrial countries;
+&nbsp;

 ## Resources
 *